sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_1.rst

 Installation
 ~~~~~~~~~~~~

-Let’s get started.
+Let us get started.
 Just as with any piece of software, jamovi needs to be
 installed on a “computer”, which is a magical box that does cool things and
 delivers free ponies.
 Or something along those lines; I may be confusing
 computers with the iPad marketing campaigns.
 Anyway, jamovi is freely